Mui Ne City is a coastal city in Phan Thiet City, south-central Binh Thuan Province in Central Vietnam.

 Duc Thanh School is where President Ho Chi Minh, called Nguyen Tat Thanh at the time, taught in from 1910 – 1911.
 The school is now a museum displaying President Ho Chi Minh’s life and revolutionary activities, especially while he was in Phan Thiet.

 The ancient pagoda was built in the middle of the 19th century in a large cave 105 km north of Phan Thiet by Monk Bao Tang.
-Most of the designs are made of stone, including the path and stairs leading to the pagoda, and the two decorative of dragons on the balcony.
+Most of the designs are made of stone, including the path and stairs leading to the pagoda, and the two decorative dragons on the balcony.
 Next to the pagoda is a long stretch of a rocky yet magnificent beach on which many tourism facilities have been established.

 Linh Son Truong Tho Pagoda stands on Ta Cu Mountain which is 549 meters high and is one of the most important highlights of the mountain.
-On the top is the 49 m long reclining Buddha - the longest one in Vietnam, and from here you can have a spectacular view of Phan Thiet.
+On the top is the 49 m long reclining Buddha – the longest one in Vietnam, and from here you can have a spectacular view of Phan Thiet.
 The temperature on the mountain is generally lower in the city and there are not many tourists elbowing for a holiday picture so you can enjoy the untouched nature and the many Buddhist monuments here.
-There are to ways to reach the pagoda, either by hiking or taking a cable ride.
+There are two ways to reach the pagoda, either by hiking or taking a cable ride.
 The hiking trail is rather easy and is a good way to spend your energy after spending lazy days lying by the beach.

 Linh Son Truong Tho is the area of Buddhist architecture in Phan Thiet

-Whales are a sacred creature in the local fishermen's belief, which are believed to protect fishermen on their fishing trips from natural disasters and unwanted accidents.
+Whales are sacred creatures in the local fishermen’s belief, which are believed to protect fishermen on their fishing trips from natural disasters and unwanted accidents.
 In the past, whenever a dead whale washed ashore was found by the locals, it was then admitted to a sanctuary for burial, and later to be preserved in the temple when the building was established.
 Local people hold annual rituals to commemorate the whales and the sea gods.

 In the exhibition, there are also artifacts from the Nguyen dynasty, mostly from the Thieu Tri and Tu Duc’s reigns.

 Thousands of years ago, Binh Thuan was the land of the Cham Kingdom and the Po Sah Inu Towers are some of the few relics remaining in the province.
 The towers were built 1200 years ago and there are only 3 towers left.
-It might bot be an eventful visit, but for history and architecture enthusiasts, it is quite refreshing to come in touch with the ancient establishment of the area.
+It might not be an eventful visit, but for history and architecture enthusiasts, it is quite refreshing to come in touch with the ancient establishment of the area.

 Phu Quy is an isolated island 120 km from Phan Thiet mainland.
 There is little tourist development on the island but the basic amenities are still adequate enough.
-Foreign visitors coming to the island must obtain a permit as the area is still under the military control, but the rustic nature here and the authentic local life are welcoming experiences well worth your effort.
+Foreign visitors coming to the island must obtain a permit as the area is still under military control, but the rustic nature here and the authentic local life are welcoming experiences well worth your effort.
 Highlights on the island include Ganh Hang, Trieu Duong Bay, Long Hai Harbor, and the local markets.
 For adventure seekers, you can a boat driven by a local to go fishing at the sea.